Black metal: Outside of Norway

 Japanese band Sigh formed in 1990 and was in regular contact with key members of the Norwegian scene.
 Their debut album, Scorn Defeat, became "a cult classic in the black metal world".

 In 1990 and 1991, Northern European metal acts began to release music influenced by these bands or the older ones from the first wave.
 In Sweden, this included Dissection, Abruptum, Marduk, and Nifelheim.
 In Finland, there emerged a scene that mixed the first-wave black metal style with elements of death metal and grindcore; this included Beherit, Archgoat and Impaled Nazarene, whose debut album Tol Cormpt Norz Norz Norz Rock Hard journalist Wolf-Rüdiger Mühlmann considers a part of war metal's roots.
 Bands such as Demoncy and Profanatica emerged during this time in the United States, when death metal was more popular among extreme metal fans.
 The Norwegian band Mayhem's concert in Leipzig with Eminenz and Manos in 1990, later released as Live in Leipzig, was said to have had a strong influence on the East German scene and is even called the unofficial beginning of German black metal.

 Black metal scenes also emerged on the European mainland during the early 1990s, inspired by the Norwegian scene or the older bands, or both.
 In Poland, a scene was spearheaded by Graveland and Behemoth.
 In France, a close-knit group of musicians known as Les Légions Noires emerged; this included artists such as Mütiilation, Vlad Tepes, Belketre and Torgeist.
 In Belgium, there were acts such as Ancient Rites and Enthroned.
 Bands such as Black Funeral, Grand Belial's Key and Judas Iscariot emerged during this time in the United States.
-Black Funeral, from Houston, formed in 1993, was associated with black magic and Satanism.
+The main member of Black Funeral, Michael W. Ford, has been associated with a variety of esoteric groups and written numerous books on esoteric topics.